rihabidm/Catch-the-cat-game/README.md

 ## Future Improvements

-Explore the `gui.py` file for potential enhancements to the game interface.
+Explore the `GUI futur` file for potential enhancements to the game interface.
 Feel free to contribute and share your ideas for making CatchTheCat even more enjoyable!

 Enjoy Catching the Cat! 🐾🎮